ARA By-Laws

 Article V - Notice

 Section 1.
-Board Meetings – Except as may be otherwise required by the Constitution, any notice required by either the Constitution or these By-Laws shall be sent to all interested parties at least seven days prior to any regular or special meeting of the Board; provided, however, that this requirement shall be waived in the event actual notice is received by such interested parties of any such meeting by telephone, fax, e-mail, or by other Board-approved means at least forty-eight hours prior to any such meeting.
+Board Meetings – Except as may be otherwise required by the Constitution, any notice required by either the Constitution or these By-Laws shall be sent to all interested parties at least seven days prior to any regular or special meeting of the Board; provided, however, that this requirement shall be waived in the event actual notice is received by such interested parties of any such meeting by telephone, e-mail, or by other Board-approved means at least forty-eight hours prior to any such meeting.

 Section 2.
 Nominations All members of the Board shall be furnished the names of all persons nominated by any Nominating Committee at least fifteen days prior to any regular or special meeting of the Board.